-My name is Menelaos Tasiou, I grew up in the mountainous areas of Northern Greece and I live in the UK.
-I am a Senior Lecturer in Quantitative Methods and Data Analytics at the School of Accounting, Economics and Finance.
+My name is Menelaos Tasiou, and I am a Senior Lecturer in Quantitative Methods and Data Analytics at the School of Accounting, Economics and Finance.
 I hold a Bachelor's degree in Economics (University of Crete, Greece), a Master's degree in Banking and Finance (Surrey Business School), and a PhD in Economics and Finance (Portsmouth Business School).

 My research lies in the intersection of Finance, Decision Analysis and Management Science and revolves around quantitative modelling of decision-making, and empirical corporate finance and banking applications.
-My interests are in the areas of corporate finance, financial institutions, and sustainable finance and mostly deal with topics in firm efficiency, performance and risk, credit scoring and ESG analytics modelling, corporate governance and behaviours arising from collective norms and cultural traits.
+My interests are in the areas of corporate finance, financial institutions, and sustainable finance.
+These deal with a variety of topics such as: firm efficiency, performance and risk; credit scoring and ESG analytics modelling; corporate governance and behaviours arising from collective norms and cultural traits.